psychospace/psychospace.info/Bullion/Regions/Winifreyad/Pneuma/Mezcoatl/Dakota Hazelwick.md

 A well-traveled person across the [[Skysea|skyseas]], Dakota is believed to be partly a [[Worldline#Transcendence|multiversal traveler]], using witchcraft to channel themselves to other worlds.
 Their windmill tower laboratory, [[Colina Azul]], has sometimes been reported floating or missing for several days before returning.

-It is widely believed through Coven news that Dakota's most recent companion for such travels is a kenku by the name of [[Vim]], or sometimes an [[angel]] of ill-defined description.
+It is widely believed through Coven news that Dakota's most recent companion for such travels is a harpy by the name of [[Vim]], or sometimes an [[angel]] of ill-defined description.